James A. Evans: Union Pacific Railroad

 Evans was a division engineer and superintendent of construction in the building of the first transcontinental railway, the Union Pacific Railroad (UPRR) for 1863 thru 1869.
 In the summer of 1863, UPRR president Thomas C. Durant hired Evans—along with J.E.
 House, Samuel B Reed, Percy T. "P.T."
 Browne, and Ogden Edwards—to survey a possible route to Salt Lake, Utah.
 Evans was responsible for the segment of the route from the Green River to the eastern base of the Black Hills (now known as the Laramie Mountains), a distance of almost 400 miles through present-day Rawlins, Medicine Bow, Laramie and Cheyenne, Wyoming.
-Evans' main challenge was crossing the continental divide between Laramie and Cheyenne.

 In 1867, Evans had a survey party working just east of Cheyenne with an engineering assistant named L. L. Hills who was killed by a band of Arapaho on June 18.
 Browne was shot by a band of Sioux warriors and died at LaClede Station in June 1867.

 Evans also worked on the Texas & Pacific Railroad; the Denver, South Park and Pacific Railroad; and other western railroad lines.